kisom/whereami/project.md

 Oneliner: self-hosted web service for storing geographic location history.

 ## Milestones
-1. JSON POST, text GET with coordinates and basic auth
+1. <s>JSON POST, text GET with coordinates and basic auth</s>
 2. TOTP update
-3. SQLite integration
+3. <s>SQLite integration</s>
-4. Web page that asks for location (e.g. using browser mechanism) and uses that to update
+4. <s>Web page that asks for location (e.g. using browser mechanism) and uses that to update</s>

-## Packages
-+ servant: web framework
-+ aeson
-+ totp?
-+ sqlite?

-## Punting on
-+ 2018-11-05 - altitude (too many type errors, cutting search tree for now)
+5. Page that shows a map of where I've been over time.